ianmaclarty/amulet/doc/scene_nodes.md

 Apply a color mask.
-The four arguments can be `true` or `false` and determine whether the corresponding color channel is updated in the rendering target (either the current window to framebuffer being rendered to).
+The four arguments can be `true` or `false` and determine whether the corresponding color channel is updated in the rendering target (either the current window or framebuffer being rendered to).

 For example using a mask of `am.color_mask(false, true, false, true)` will cause only the green and alpha channels to be updated.